 The term "hepatitis" is used to describe a common form of liver injury.
 Hepatitis simply means "inflammation of the liver" (the suffix "itis" means inflammation and "hepa" means liver).
 Hepatitis B is a specific type of hepatitis that is caused by a virus.

-Fortunately, several medications are available for the treatment of chronic hepatitis B, and hepatitis B infection can be prevented by vaccination.
-Hepatitis B vaccines are safe and highly effective in preventing hepatitis B infection and are now given routinely to newborns and children in the United States and in many other countries.
-(See "Patient education: Adult vaccines (Beyond the Basics)".)
+Fortunately, hepatitis B infection can be prevented by vaccination.
+Hepatitis B vaccines are safe and highly effective in preventing hepatitis B infection and are now given routinely to newborns and children in the United States and in many other countries (see "Patient education: Vaccines for adults (Beyond the Basics)").
+For people who do develop chronic hepatitis B, several medications are available for treating the infection.

 More detailed information about hepatitis B is available by subscription.
-(See "Hepatitis B virus: Overview of management".)
+(See 'Professional level information' below.)

 HOW DID I BECOME INFECTED WITH HEPATITIS B?

-There are several ways to become infected with hepatitis B virus.
+There are several ways people become infected with hepatitis B virus.

 Mother to infant — Hepatitis B can be passed from a mother to her baby during or shortly after delivery.
 Having a Cesarean delivery (also called a C-section) does not prevent the virus from spreading.
-Experts believe that breastfeeding is safe.
+Experts believe that breastfeeding is safe for mothers with hepatitis B.

 To help prevent transmission from mother to infant, all pregnant women should have a blood test for a marker of hepatitis B virus, called hepatitis B surface antigen (HBsAg).
 Normally, the HBsAg should be negative.
 If the mother is HBsAg-positive, she should be referred to a specialist.
 (See 'Preventing infection from mother to child' below.)

 Close contact — Hepatitis B can be spread through close personal contact.
 This could happen if blood or other bodily fluids get into tiny cracks or breaks in your skin or in your mouth or eyes.
 The virus can live for a long time away from the body, meaning that it can be spread by sharing household items like toys, toothbrushes, or razors.
+However, it is not spread through touching, shaking hands, or sharing a meal or cooking utensils.
 (See 'Preventing infection of close contacts' below.)

 Blood transfusion and organ transplantation — Nowadays, it is extremely rare for hepatitis B to be spread through blood transfusion or organ transplantation.
 Blood and organ donors are carefully screened for markers of hepatitis infection.
 (See "Patient education: Blood donation and transfusion (Beyond the Basics)".)